-BIER is Bit Indexed Explicit Replication which is a newest proposal for IP Multicast.
+BIER is Bit Indexed Explicit Replication which is the newest proposal for IP Multicast.

 BIER works by assigning every edge device a Bit Mask position.
-Then, instead of sending Multicast packet to each destination IP address (Receiver IP address), basically it sets the Bit positions and save the amount of data plane state.
+Then, instead of sending Multicast packet to each destination IP address (Receiver IP address), basically, it sets the Bit positions and saves the amount of data plane state.

-It uses Unicast transport as underlay reachability, and Bit Mask is advertised through IGP control plane.
+It uses Unicast transport as underlay reachability, and Bit Mask is advertised through the IGP control plane.

 It is in theory can be used not only for multicast but also for Unicast traffic as well.

 When we use it, we don’t need to have mLDP, RSVP P2MP LSPs, or PIM in the Core Network (Of course at the Edge, you can still have towards the customer in mVPN scenarios).

 So basically, by removing those protocols from the network, in theory, the simpler network design you should have.
 I am saying in theory, because having less protocol doesn’t always mean, having a simpler design.

 Because we would be throwing the complexity to the protocol in this case.
 So carrying Bit mask positions in OSPF and IS-IS makes these protocols codes more complex.
 So, there is no free lunch in network design.